Cleaning up unmanaged resources

-For the majority of the objects that your app creates, you can rely on .NET's garbage collector to handle memory management.
-However, when you create objects that include unmanaged resources, you must explicitly release those resources when you finish using them in your app.
-The most common types of unmanaged resource are objects that wrap operating system resources, such as files, windows, network connections, or database connections.
+For the majority of the objects that your app creates, you can rely on the .NET garbage collector to handle memory management.
+However, when you create objects that include unmanaged resources, you must explicitly release those resources when you finish using them.
+The most common types of unmanaged resources are objects that wrap operating system resources, such as files, windows, network connections, or database connections.
 Although the garbage collector is able to track the lifetime of an object that encapsulates an unmanaged resource, it doesn't know how to release and clean up the unmanaged resource.

 If your types use unmanaged resources, you should do the following:

-Provide for your unmanaged resources to be released in the event that a consumer of your type forgets to call Dispose.
+In the event that a consumer of your type forgets to call Dispose, provide a way for your unmanaged resources to be released.
 There are two ways to do this:

 Consumers of your type can then call your IDisposable.Dispose implementation directly to free memory used by unmanaged resources.
 When you properly implement a Dispose method, either your safe handle's Finalize method or your own override of the Object.Finalize method becomes a safeguard to clean up resources in the event that the Dispose method is not called.

 Implementing a Dispose method describes how to implement the dispose pattern for releasing unmanaged resources.